BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_01_first_tree.md

 - The method __tick()__ is the place where the actual Action takes place.
   It must always return a `NodeStatus`, i.e. RUNNING, SUCCESS or FAILURE.

-Alternatively, we can use __dependecy injection__ to create a TreeNode given a function pointer (i.e. "functor").
+Alternatively, we can use __dependency injection__ to create a TreeNode given a function pointer (i.e. "functor").

 The only requirement of the functor is to have either one of these signatures: